enjiawu/MAD24_P02_Team1/README.md

 #### Complex Search
 - Food Images limited to 101 types of food, as per labels.txt in assets folder
 - Voice Recognition limited to 6300+ food names, as per ingredients to label.txt in raw folder
+#### Favourites & Shopping List:
+- IllegalStateException occurs when attempting to store data in SQLite once database has exceed capacity, to regain functionality, clear cache of the app
 ---------------------------------------------
 ### Screenshots of Application:
 #### 1) Login: